SamuelSwartzberg/flashcardifying_text_temp/inf.md

 &lt;|less than|most programming languages
 <=>|returns 1 if left arg is larger, -1 if right arg is larger, and 0 if both are equal|Perl|Ruby

+#### types of equality

+For anything that is a data structure, there can be two kinds of equality (using Kotlin terminology) structural equality = equivalent content referential equality = same reference
+Most languages use structural equality for scalars. comparison operators for non-scalars use... referential equality|JS, Java, C# structural equality|Ruby, Python, TS

+##### `is`

-Python uses the `is` operator when comparing equality of location in memory
+Python uses the `is` operator for referential equality

+#### strings

+greater/smaller with strings is generally relative to their position in unicode, which for latin characters tracks ASCII and thus "Z" < "a"

+#### in different languages

+##### JS

 JS has versions of the equality operators with one extra =.
 The shorter ones coerce before comparisons.
 Specifically, any of the shorter ops containing < or > coerce to string or numbers (including null, but not undefined). == coercion is more complicated, but will coerce null to undefined.

-For anything that is a data structure, there can be two kinds of equality (using Kotlin terminology) structural equality = equivalent content referential equality = same reference
-JS, Java, C# use referential equality on non-scalars Ruby and Python use structural equality on non-scalars (arrays and assoc. arrays)
+##### test

 since relational operators are handled by test in sh, they are actually all arguments to test.

-test uses the normal equality operators for strings, but has a different set of operators for integer equality:
+test uses the normal equality operators (e.g. !=, >, etc.) for strings, but has a different set of operators for integer equality. test uses the single (!) = sign for string comparison, though bash has a non-POSIX extension that allows for the more standard ==

+###### integer equality

 -ne|is not equal to
 -lt|is less than
 -le|less than or equal to